dns-sb/dns.sb/docs/guide/readme.md

 - `185.222.222.222`
 - `45.11.45.11`

-Note: the old address `185.184.222.222` will be deprecated soon.
+Note: The old address `185.184.222.222` will be deprecated soon.

 ## IPv6

 - `2a09::`
 - `2a11::`

-Note: the old address `2a09::1` will be deprecated soon.
+Note: The old address `2a09::1` will be deprecated soon.

 You may need IPv6 with full address in some old devices